pymupdf/PyMuPDF-Optional-Material/docs/errors.rst

 In addition, the underlying C library MuPDF also raises exceptions on the Python level.
 We have included a few of those as well and may extend this in future.

+In general, ``RuntimeError`` is raised by the C-level (MuPdf or PyMuPDF), other exception types are always raised on the Python level.

 **annot has no /AP**
     * Bad specification - no changes possible for this annotation.